Boundary Degeneracy of Topological Order: Conclusion

+We introduce the new concept of the ground state degeneracy of topological order on a manifold with a gapped bulk and gapped boundaries for the energy spectrum --- finite number of ground states are isolated from the energetic excitations.
+This concept is termed as the boundary degeneracy.
+We compute the boundary GSD formula for 2D Abelian topologically ordered states by using a $K_{N\times N}$ matrix Abelian Chern-Simon theory.
+We show that Boundary Fully Gapping Rules are sufficient to fully gap the edge modes, and we examine the low energy Hamiltonian and Hilbert space, boundary gapping lattices, and the number of types of boundary gapping conditions $\mathcal{N}^\partial_g$.

+To have fully gapped boundaries for the Chern-Simons theory requires that the rank $N$ is even and non-chiral.
+This reflects the gapped boundary properties of string-net models or \emph{Quantum Doubled} models including toric codes.\cite{KitaevKong,BSW2011} We compute the number of boundary gapping conditions $\mathcal{N}^\partial_g$ for several topological orders in Table \ref{table:bGSD_TO}.
+We confirm the two boundary gapping conditions of toric code.\cite{bk98,fm98,BSW2011}

-{\bf\emph{Conclusion}}--- In summary, by $K_{N\times N}$ matrix Abelian Chern-Simon theory, we derive boundary fully gapping conditions for Abelian topological order states, its low energy Hamiltonian and Hilbert space, a general GSD formula, and the number of types of boundary gapping conditions $\mathcal{N}^\partial_g$.
-The fully gapped boundaries requires $N=\even$ and non-chiral({\it doubled}) Chern-Simons theory, reflecting gapped boundary {\it Quantum Doubled} model of Toric code and string-net\cite{KitaevKong,BSW2011}.
-Our $\mathcal{N}^\partial_g$ formula proves the two boundary types conjecture of Toric code\cite{bk98,fm98,BSW2011}, $Z_k$ gauge theory, and a more general $K_{2\times 2}$ Chern-Simon theory.
-We show gapping edge states to count boundary GSD is related to bulk GSD.
-However, we find there are more types of boundary GSD (than a unique bulk GSD) depending on types of boundary gapping conditions.
-A remarkable example is rank-2 $K_{Z_k}$ and $K_{\diag,k}$ with $k=\even$\cite{append1}, where we predict experimentally $\GSD=k$ or $1$ for $K_{Z_k}$ and $\GSD=k$ or $2$ for $K_{\diag,k}$ on a cylinder, though GSD of both phases on a closed genus $g$ surface are indistinguishable$(=k^{2g})$.
-This example is especially surprising because both phases $K_{Z_k}$ and $K_{\diag,k}$ have the same $(\mathbb{Z}_k)^2$ fusion algebra.
-This means fusion algebra alone cannot determine boundary GSD\cite{append1}.
-In the category language\cite{KitaevKong}, the model of unitary fusion category $\mathcal{C}$ shows that (in Table \ref{table2}) there can be many different $\mathcal{C},\mathcal{D}$ types realizing the same monoidal center $Z(\mathcal{C})=Z(\mathcal{D})$.
+We show that counting the boundary GSD can reproduce the bulk GSD by gluing the boundaries of a manifold and gapping edge modes on both boundaries.
+However, we find there are more types of the boundary GSD instead of a unique bulk GSD, depending on the types of boundary gapping conditions.
+A remarkable example is the $Z_2$ toric code and $Z_2$ double-semion model (more generally, the $Z_k$ gauge theory and the $U(1)_k \times U(1)_{-k}$ non-chiral fractional quantum Hall state, described by $K_{Z_k}$ and $K_{\diag,k}$ Chern-Simons theory at even integer $k$): Though the GSD of both states on a closed genus $g$ surface are indistinguishable $(\GSD=k^{2g})$, their boundary GSD on a cylinder are different.
+The example is especially surprising because both states have the same $(\mathbb{Z}_k)^2$ fusion algebra.
+This means the fusion algebra alone cannot determine boundary GSD.
+In the category theory language,\cite{KitaevKong} the model of the unitary fusion category $\mathcal{C}$ shows that (in Table \ref{table2}) there can be many different $\mathcal{C},\mathcal{D}$ types realizing the same monoidal center $Z(\mathcal{C})=Z(\mathcal{D})$.
+In other words, there are many gapped boundaries correspond to the same gapped bulk.